Frequently Asked Questions

 Our weekly membership gives you access to unlimited classes at one studio location for only $35 a week.
 Once you purchase the membership, our booking system charges your nominated credit card or direct debit $70 a fortnight.

 Your membership commences on the date of purchase, and this also determines the day your fortnightly payments will be processed.
 For example, if you purchase the membership on a Tuesday, your fortnightly payments will be processed Tuesday every two weeks.
-As soon as you purchase your membership, you can book classes up to two weeks in advance.
+As soon as you purchase your membership, you can book classes up to two weeks in advance, up to the minute.

 Membership CANCELLATIONS:

 Our weekly memberships are part of a no lock-in contract.
 You can cancel your membership by written notice via email to hi@premiumpilates.com.au.
-Your membership will be cancelled after one fortnightly payment.
+Your membership will be cancelled after one fortnightly payment from first notice.
 You may still attend classes in this period.

 Membership HOLDS: